 In this guide, we've thoroughly discussed what SEO is.
 Of course, it's up to you to put the work into practice.
 But with persistence, a lot of tweaking and a little luck, your site would start to rank in no time.

-To Colors Agency, we guarantee much more than just an attractive look and a modern layout for your website.
+With Colors Agency, we guarantee much more than just an attractive look and a modern layout for your website.

 Our main focus is to offer companies around the world effective solutions, that is, to generate visibility on the internet.